Quirinus/MXLU_Documentation/README.md

 - add a note to double mo bonus that the orbs added before don't get double stats (doesn't work retrogradely)
 - Check/Add: Can Ring of Pride be cubed with MOs?
 What about (More) Luck or Lottery?
 Can Sigil of the 7 Deadly Sins be cubed for (More) Luck or Lottery recipes? // no and no and no no no
 - add note: can't lucky or mo void rings (check how to add a note on, for example: Linarian's Legacy)
+- (CG): remove Durability from Indestructible and throw weapons items in docs in tu/su/ssu/sssu pages.